Chapter 21

 As it turned out, Tippi already knew Pakicetus.

-There was a hysterical strength to the tongue.
-Not only did the neural lingua bind sire to offspring, it lugged the bloodied braid of muscle and venule, which carried The Prince’s defleshed skull.
-Like a censer swaying, the braincase exuded a steady waft of caracoles, irritating Tippi’s sinuses.
+There was a hysterical strength to the brain-tongue: not only did it bind sire to offspring, the lingua carried a bloodied braid of muscle and venule, bearing Father’s defleshed skull.

 Now you understand.

-A single sister secures my rebirth: The Mark of Freehold.
+One sister secures my rebirth: The Mark of Freehold.

-I wasn’t an accident.
+I wasn’t an accident, said Pakicetus.

 “You look like one,” snarled Tippi.